iterative/dvc.org/static/docs/user-guide/contributing/core.md

-To test a specific functionality you will need to use functional tests alongside some [pytest](https://docs.pytest.org/en/latest/) fixtures to create a temporary directory, git and/or dvc repo and bootstrap some files.
+To test a specific functionality you will need to use functional tests alongside some [pytest](https://docs.pytest.org/en/latest/) fixtures to create a temporary directory, Git and/or DVC repo and bootstrap some files.
 See a [dir_helpers module](https://github.com/iterative/dvc/blob/master/tests/dir_helpers.py) docstring for some usage examples.